GModal/oLvgui/README.md

 # oLv
 ## LÖVE GUI & OSC library modules

-### oLv is 'omaggio LÖVE'

-...which means 'Homage to Love.'
+**oLv** is 'omaggio LÖVE'...which means 'Homage to Love'..maybe.
+Or maybe 'open LÖVE' (I needed an acronym).

 Pronounce it 'Oh-Love'...or basically 'Olive'

 *oLv* was written to create easily configurable GUIs for OSC (Open Sound Control) communications between musical effects and synthesizers.
 Specifically I wrote it to make GUIs for [pd2jack](https://github.com/GModal/pd2jack) in realtime.

 *oLv* uses/depends on the **LÖVE** 2d game engine, which is flexible, Lua-driven, cross-platform (Mobile!
 Linux!
 Etc!) and very easy to use. *oLvgui* can automatically resize it's interface for mobile devices.
 It's currently only tested with Linux and Android, however.

+  * *oLvgui* was developed in LÖVE V11.3
+  * *oLvosc* was developed in LÖVE V11.3 and tested on Lua V5.3

 The **oLv** modules include: